 Natalie Portman and Hillary posing.
 Pico the dog I'm dog-sitting, showing off.
 All three are females no doubt.
 One is elected to be the Secretary of State by Obama today.
 The other is a fine actress with "fame" all written over her, and the last one is Pico, a girl that hunts moles and squirels.

-are ambitious, hunting down the avenues of glory and adventure by avoiding to become prey themselves.
+They have one thing in common - they all are ambitious, hunting down the avenues of glory and adventure by avoiding to become prey themselves.

 I just hope, that Hillary Clinton does not fall into the trap of "power-management" as Secretary of State.
 She is a tough cookie and an intelligent person.
 Nevertheless, most of the troubles aching US politics are framed in the Middle East (and now also the Far East).
 A woman will have a tough time to sit down with Arab leaders.
 Their culture is not very woman-friendly, tea maybe, but no diplomatic concessions.
 So, I wish all these woman good luck as they hunt Bin Laden, moles or fame.